It's that time of year again already!

 What impact does this have on your life following injury?

-As far as recovery for those two injuries though,it didn’t take any major length of time at all.
+As far as recovery from those two injuries though, it didn’t take any major length of time at all.

 I’ve regularly treated people that have injured themselves on the slopes, returned home and then sought me out to help return them to full function.